wpaccessibility/wp-a11y-docs/docs/contribute/content-kitchen-sink.md

 For more text options with Markdown read: [Basic writing and formatting syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) on GitHub.

 ## Videos
-This site uses the accessible video player Able Player.
+This site uses the accessible videoplayer Able Player.

 Add to the variables at the top of the page:
 ```